ktd2004/gsoap-onvif/README.md

 The project have the security check moudle

 ###Tips:
-my platform is Debian, ubuntu, i didn't compile it int the Reahat or Centos if you have any question, you can connect me
+my platform is Debian, ubuntu, i didn't compile it int the Redhat or Centos if you have any question, you can contract me

 usage:
 cd gsoap-onvif